Xilinx/Vitis_Libraries/docs/src/user_guide/L3/L3_overview_content.rst

 2.2.2 xfblasEngine_t
 ^^^^^^^^^^^^^^^^^^^^^
-The xfblasEngine_t type indicates which engine needs to be performed when initializes the XFBLAS library. xfblasEngine_t type should be matched with the FPGA bitstream.
+The xfblasEngine_t type indicates which engine needs to be performed when initializes the Vitis BLAS library. xfblasEngine_t type should be matched with the FPGA bitstream.

 +--------------------+-----------------------------+
 | Value              | Meaning                     |